-In a rare admission, MTV says its programming has harmed mental health
+In a rare admission, MTV says its programming offers a dim view of mental health

 And if that footage doesn’t exist?
 “We need to cut the scene,” he said.

-One question with reality TV, though, is existential: can you cut back on dysfunction and still be worthy of the genre?
+One question with reality TV, though, is existential: Can you cut back on dysfunction and still be worthy of the genre?
 Even “The Real World,” the groundbreaking MTV reality show touted for breaking taboos of race and homosexuality when it began airing in the 1990s, came to feature copious amounts of shouting.
-(Paramount Plus is currently airing a reunion series, “The Real World Homecoming.")
-The formula has been replicated, in various ways, across the dial, as with Bravo’s popular “Real Housewives” franchise.
+(Paramount Plus is currently airing a reunion series, “The Real World Homecoming.”)
+The formula has been replicated in various ways across the dial, as with Bravo’s popular “Real Housewives” franchise.
 “Healthy reality-television characters” could be a contradiction in terms.

 McCarthy maintains reality TV doesn’t need to fundamentally change to accomplish his goal.